 2019 Prom Guest Permission Form (for non-CCC students)

 This is a week planned to recognize the senior class as they prepare for graduation and also the junior class as rising seniors.
 The week includes a Junior/Senior recognition ceremony in which the current senior class recognizes the juniors as future leaders of the school.
 There is also a Junior/Senior breakfast, senior slideshow, presentation of senior superlatives, the senior picnic and the much anticipated Grad Bash trip.
 Prom is also usually around this time to add to the fun and festivities.

 Spring Fling week is full of fond memories for CCC students as it brings lots of fun activities, themed dress out days and friendly rivalry between the classes.
 Some of the activities include the annual Spike Night tournament and the ever-favorite Central Olympics where all four classes compete head-to-head to be champion!
 Bring all the spirit you can muster and join us for a week filled with fun and merriment.

 Every November, the CCCHS School Community comes together to share our blessings with our local community.
-Through the Office of Campus Ministry, families and students are invited to donate canned goods and non-perishables to local organizations that include RCS – Religious Community Services.
+Through the Office of Campus Ministry, families and students are invited to donate canned goods and non-perishables to the local organization Saint Vincent DePaul Society.
 Our school realizes that hunger is a fact of life for some people 365 days a year, but for at least 8 days in the middle of November CCC is willing to mobilize with three collection sites on campus.
 The food is then sorted, organized, inventoried and ultimately blessed at our annual Thanksgiving & Grandparents’ Day Mass.
 Our ultimate hope with the Thanksgiving Food Drive is that by living simply we may help others to simply live.

 The Praedator, CCCHS School Yearbook

-The school yearbook, The Praedator, is produced by the students in Yearbook I. It has won many awards over its fifty-two year history.
+The school yearbook, The Praedator, is produced by the students in Yearbook I. It has won many awards over its fifty-four year history.